 Maris Farms, 25001 Sumner Buckley Hwy, Buckley WA 98321

 Galvanized Tins are available for purchase at a discount online as well for just $15 and includes 6 U-Cut Sunflowers.
-These tins will be $20 at the event if you choose to purchase when you arrive.
+These tins with flowers will be $20 at the event if you choose to purchase when you arrive.

 Interested in being a Vendor?

 Due to COVID concerns, we are postponing vendor opportunities for a future event.